observing/leverage/README.md

 var leverage = new Leverage(redis, { optional options });
 ```

-If you want to leverage the improved Pub/Sub capablities you should supply 2
+If you want to leverage the improved Pub/Sub capabilities you should supply 2
 different clients.
 1 connection will be used to publish the messages and execute
 the commands while the other connection will be used to subscribe and there for
 block the connection for writing.